weizmannk/cbc-population-distributions/docs/guide/setup.rst

-.. _install:
+.. _setup:

 ============
 Installation
 ============

 This guide explains how to install the required components to run the Makefile and draw the GWTC-4 distribution.
-It is recommended to use :uvdoc:`index` `<uv https://docs.astral.sh/uv/>`_ to create and manage the virtual environment, which avoids dependency conflicts.
+It is recommended to use `uv <https://docs.astral.sh/uv/>`_ to create and manage the virtual environment, which avoids dependency conflicts.

 .. note::